openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Running a job via the Job Execution Guide
 -----------------------------------------
-1) Under the Data Processing group, choose "Guides" and then click on the "Job Execution Guide" button.
+1) Under the Data Processing group, choose "Jobs" and then click on the "Jobs" tab.
+The "Job Execution Guide" button is above that table.
+Click on it.

 2) Click on "Select type" and choose the type of job that you want to run.